 - WooCommerce integration: It is great for an e-commerce website.
 You can load up your products and compare them through tables.

 - You can upload media into tables like images and videos.

 - Conditional formatting: You can set some conditions and color the rows and columns accordingly.

 Both free and paid version is available.
 The free version comes with enough features to get most of the jobs done, but the paid version gives you more room to tweak your tables.
 The paid version comes for $39 for one site.

 Keeping the best for the last, TablePress is one of the highest-rated table plugins on the marketplace.
 It is simple to use and configure, and you can get started in minutes.

-As with some of the other plugins on the list you can edit it in a spread-sheet style editor straight from your dashboard.
-What’s best is that it supports multiple types of data which you can put up in your table.
+As with some of the other plugins on the list you can edit it in a spreadsheet style editor straight from your dashboard.
+What’s best is that it supports multiple types of data that you can put up in your table.

-Once your table is created, you can easily put it in any of your page or post.
-You can add TablePress through short-codes in Gutenberg.
+Once your table is created, you can easily put it on any of your pages or post.
+You can add TablePress through shortcodes in Gutenberg.

 While for bigger companies and especially for e-commerce companies, you might require tables with advanced capabilities.
 So here we jot down some of the best WordPress table plugins out there guaranteed to solve your needs.

 Disclosure: This post contains affiliate links.
 That means if you make a purchase using any of these links, we will get a small commission without any extra cost to you.